rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 The evidence of confinement grips me tighter and tighter in this abstract corner of the labyrinth.
 My family and friends may be hidden in another unreachable region of this black-and-white map.
 The experience is probably also unpleasant for them, but they are at least together, that is the only thing I know.
-Unlike them, I am fully isolated, dozens of pixels away from them.
+Unlike them, I am fully isolated, dozens of pixels away from my loved ones.
 And I ignore whether they miss me, or if they are worried, or trying to find me by all means…

 There is no further development of the dream.
 The sensations I have described just keep building up in a cruel crescendo until anxiety grows unbearable.
 On the edge of a child’s psychological pain threshold, I suddenly wake up.
 The deafening white noise starts to settle down, like venomous sea foam that retires from the skin without moistening it.
-It will still take one or two minutes to untie the knot in the stomach.
+It will still take one or two minutes to untie the knot in my stomach.

 ## The math

 The nature of the nightmare, based on this concept of a maze emerging out of white noise, lends itself to a quite clean mathematical model.
-I just needed a couple of ingredients to bring it together nicely:
+I just needed a couple of ingredients to put it together nicely:

 - A **maze generation** algorithm.
-- Some statistical tools to mimic the noisy effects, most of which are related with **autoregressive models**.
+- Some statistical tools to mimic the noisy effects, most of which are related to **autoregressive models**.

 Both concepts sink their roots into **probability theory**.
-This means that they operate randomly according to some probability distribution; every time you generate a maze, it will be a different than the preovious one.
+This means that they operate randomly according to some probability distribution; with every run of the algorithm you generate a unique, distinct maze.
-Likewise, everytime I simulate my nightmare it will be similar but not the same one.
+Likewise, every time I simulate my nightmare it will be similar but subtly different.
-That is exactly the way it would also happen during my childhood, every four or five months.
+That is exactly the way it would also happen during my childhood, every four or five months the same vibes to different pictures.

 {% include figure image_path="assets/images/white-nightmare.gif" alt="White noise maze" caption='One of the many "nightmares" that would haunt me.' %}